He really doesn’t think like you and he can’t understand why you don’t think as he does.

 When serotonin levels are too low, you can struggle with anxiety, depression, pain syndromes, trouble sleeping because of an inability to let go of negative thoughts, obsessive worry, and carbohydrate cravings.
-This is one of the reasons why women suffer from anxiety, depression and eating disorders twice as frequently as men.
+This is one of the reasons why women suffer from anxiety, depression, and eating disorders twice as frequently as men.
 You need to balance worry with taking care of yourself.

 Some anxiety is good if it keeps you on track, but too much is not only painful, it is dangerous to your health causing the adrenal glands to release glucocorticoids (steroid hormones) in response to the stress.
 These hormones impair memory and cognitive processing causing even more stress.

 To help keep your anxiety and stress under control look for natural ways to support healthy serotonin levels.
-Exercise, yoga, meditation and hypnosis can do it, as well as certain supplements, like 5HTP (also known as oxitriptan), B6, and saffron.
+Exercise, yoga, meditation, and hypnosis can do it, as well as certain supplements, like 5HTP (also known as oxitriptan), B6, and saffron.

 Does this mean that we as women are all just doomed to unhappiness?

-That is much too simplistic and pessimistic; but it does tell us that agitation, anger and fear are easier for most of us to access and sustain than peace, happiness, and fulfillment, and that a genuinely happy life doesn’t just happen, not without deliberate effort.
+That is much too simplistic and pessimistic; but it does tell us that agitation, anger, and fear are easier for most of us to access and sustain than peace, happiness, and fulfillment and that a genuinely happy life doesn’t just happen, not without deliberate effort.

-There are two findings in neuroscience which suggest that you can be optimistic about changing your happiness levels.
+There are two findings in neuroscience that suggest that you can be optimistic about changing your happiness levels.
 The first is the principle of neuroplasticity.
 Throughout our lives, the way we use our brain actually alters its physical structure.

 The second is the discovery that the higher regions of the brain (attention) can modify the way the lower regions function.
 In practical terms, what this means is that if you are serious about striving for happiness you need to devote regular attention to the positive events in your life.
 This is easier for men than for women, but it can be done.

 “There is no strategy more beneficial to society than the ones in which women play a central role.”
-Kofi Annan, former UN Secretary General.
+Kofi Annan, former UN Secretary-General.
 There is a reason why women are so beneficial to society other than the fact that we actually give birth, and this is one of our strengths.
 Because of the way our brains function, women admit problems and reach out for help faster than men.

-If a couple is having trouble nearly 8 out of 10 times it will be the woman who calls for help.
+If a couple is experiencing trouble nearly 8 out of 10 times it will be the woman who calls for help.
 It may be that the female ability to admit problems and get help is not only a good lesson for society as a whole, but one of the contributing factors to women typically living 7 years longer than men.
 Daniel G. Amen, MD, author of Unleash the Power of the Female Brain.

-The bottom line is, if you want a happier life you cannot just let your mind wander and do whatever it is used to doing and go wherever it wants to go.
+The bottom line is: if you want a happier life you cannot just let your mind wander and do whatever it is used to doing and go wherever it wants to go.
 You need to focus on and practice some positive thinking and living a mindful life.

-With just a bit of discipline you can counter your brain’s negative bias.
+With just a bit of discipline, you can counter your brain’s negative bias.
 You can use neuroplasticity to your advantage.
 And, I can promise that not only does it get easier with practice, it allows you to reduce your stress levels and live a much happier and relaxed life.